Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 str(df)
 ```

-Note that the default behavior of `data.frame()` is to convert character strings to factors.
-If you want to prevent this behavior, you can set the `StringsAsFactors()` argument as `FALSE`.
+Note that the default behavior of `data.frame()` in R version < 4.0 is to convert character strings to factors.
+If you want to prevent this behavior, you can set the `StringsAsFactors` argument as `FALSE`.
+In R versions > 4.0, the default behaviour is `StringsAsFactors==TRUE`.

 ```r
 df <- data.frame(subject_id = c("s1", "s2", "s3", "s4"),